Wave-making resistance: Physics background

 For a given waterline length, the phase difference depends upon the phase speed and wavelength of the waves, and those depend directly upon the speed of the ship.
 For a deepwater wave, the phase speed is the same as the propagation speed and is proportional to the square root of the wavelength.
 That wavelength is dependent upon the speed of the ship.

+From kinematics to design implications.
+Having established that the interference pattern is governed by speed relative to waterline length, we can articulate the corresponding design-oriented statement and how it guides practical reduction of wave-making drag:

 Thus, the magnitude of the wave-making resistance is a function of the speed of the ship in relation to its length at the waterline.
+In the ship wave system, a crest normally happens just after a high pressure point and trough happens just after a low pressure point in order to reduce the wave making resistance, the wave crest needs to be reduced and wave trough needs to be filled, so the general principles for reducing wave resistance involve reducing pressure just ahead of wave crest and increasing pressure just ahead of trough.

+Put differently, hull forms and appendages are arranged to manipulate the near-body pressure field so that the bow- and stern-generated waves are encouraged to interfere destructively rather than constructively over the operating range of speeds.

+Returning to an intuitive picture, this same dependence can be visualized as follows:

 A simple way of considering wave-making resistance is to look at the hull in relation to bow and stern waves.
 If the length of a ship is half the length of the waves generated, the resulting wave will be very small due to cancellation, and if the length is the same as the wavelength, the wave will be large due to enhancement.

 The phase speed $c$ of waves is given by the following formula: